Spectra’s 10-Step Fulfillment Process

 - Your marketing efforts benefit from the order archival with insight on reorder needs.

-Spectra has a robust order management system (OMS) in place that tackles every link and movement in the fulfillment process.
-We heavily rely on a system to keep everything moving smoothly, efficiently, and accurately.
+Spectra has a robust order management system (OMS) in place.
+This system keeps everything moving smoothly, efficiently, and accurately.

-We employ state-of-the-art technology, which is the heartbeat of their business.
+We employ state-of-the-art technology, which is the heartbeat of the fulfillment business.
 Various components of the overall warehouse and fulfillment tasks are controlled by this technology.
-Tracking inventory and the location of product as it moves through the process provides vital data that is available at the fingertips of both Spectra and the business owner/client.
+Tracking inventory provides vital data that is available at the fingertips of both the client and Spectra.

-Once a business owner/client initiates an order, it alerts Spectra’s order management system delivering the scope of the order, sensitivity in shipping time, and other pertinent data that is needed to get a product from the warehouse into the hands of the business customer.
-During the order management process, real-time inventory data is relayed to the business owner/client at all stages; beginning, in process, shipping, and delivery.
-This data also provides analytical metrics that are beneficial for both sides to be able to measure success and areas that need improvement.
+Once a business owner/client initiates an order, it alerts Spectra’s order management system by delivering the scope of the order, sensitivity in shipping time, and other pertinent data that is needed to get a product from the warehouse into the hands of the customer.

-Business owners partnering with Spectra have peace of mind knowing that every order will be handled with the utmost care with attention to detail from start to finish.
+Businesses that partner with Spectra have peace of mind in knowing that every order will be processed with the utmost care with attention to detail from start to finish.
 Orders vary, and because of their uniqueness, tailored solutions are a complimentary amenity in order management.
-Manpower and service expenses are scalable according to customer demand.
-Through the collaborative effort of Spectra’s team members, the process and flow of order management are seamless and smooth.
+Labor and services are scalable according to customer demand.
+Through the collaborative effort of Spectra’s team members, the process and flow of orders is seamless and smooth.